marselas/Zombie-Direct3D-Samples/README.md

 ==========

 2. Changes

 ==========
 The goal of the changes to these samples was to enable them to be successfully built in a modern environment with a minimum number of changes.

-For the Direct3D9 and Direct3D10 samples, there is still a dependency on the D3DX9 and D3DX10 header files and library files included with the DirectX SDK June 2010.
-Information on specific file dependencies and where to copy them in order to build are included below with the instructions for Direct3D9 and Direct3D10.

 General Changes:
 * Visual Studio solution and projects upgraded to Visual Studio 2015